 I got back in the car and told the driver to 'get the hell out of here.'”

 Mr. Green Sleeves remained unidentified until about two weeks after the riot.
 Later arrested and identified by Lt.
 Good as Michael Lewis, a Ford Motor Co employee, he was charged with inciting a riot and two counts of looting.
-He was later found innocent of all three counts.
+Lewis' first trial ended in a hung jury.
+He was later acquitted of the charges.

 Looking back at the early hours of the riot, Lt.
 Good believes the immediate cause was the exhortation of the crowd by Mr. Green Sleeves at 12th and Clairmount.
 “If he hadn’t been there urging them on, probably the crowd would have broken up and gone home.”
 According to Police Commissioner Ray Girardin, it was probably a mute point, “We all thought we would have a riot this summer because there were just too many Green Sleeves on the streets for a chance to turn something.”

 Economy Printing was well known to the Clean Up Squad at the Tenth Precinct.
 Nine attempts had been made to raid the after hours soiree at 9125 Twelfth Street in the 16 months before the riot.
 On February 11, 1966 at 3:00 a.m., the Tenth Precinct arrested ten persons.
 On June 3, 1967, at 2:30 a.m., the Clean Up Squad raided Economy Printing and arrested some 28 partiers.
 Only seven weeks later the fatal raid was conducted.